R1EHB/R-MD-LaTeX/CompilerChecks/TeX-compiler-check.md

 - `xetex --version`
 - `lualatex --version`

+If the terminal responds that the term is not recognized as the name of an operable program, then your system does not have, or cannot find MikTeX.

 ### Using TeXworks

 Alternatively, if you are using a Windows OS, MikTeX probably was installed with TeXworks.
 You can look for `TeXworks` from your start menu, see if that opens, and compile a basic document.